 “This job...it hurts my soul.”

 His words gripped my heart.
 I empathized, having had my own experience with the ruthlessness of consulting firms.
-When you take on a position that is not in your area of passion and gifting, and have little support, it’s like being thrown into the deep end of a pool when you don’t know how to swim.
+When you take on a position that is not in your area of passion and gifting, and have little support, it’s like being thrown into an ocean when you don’t know how to swim.
 It’s a struggle just to survive.

 Yet I was grateful that my husband was finally being honest with me—and more importantly, himself—about where he truly was at.